Hesher (film): Plot

 He threatens Dustin at his house and finds out the car was taken to be crushed.
 Dustin begins attacking T.J. until Hesher, who has been following him, appears and drags Dustin off him.
-T.J. tells him he still doesn't want to see him again and then goes to the junkyard.
+T.J. tells him he still does not want to see him again and then goes to the junkyard.
 He climbs in the wrecked car and sleeps, dreaming of his mother's death.
 He wakes up when the car is going to be crushed and falls out.
 He returns home after seeing it destroyed.
-While getting ready for his grandmother's funeral, Nicole comes and asks for forgiveness and leaves him.
-At the funeral, T.J. is asked to say words for her, but has nothing to say.
+While getting ready for his grandmother's funeral, Nicole comes and asks for forgiveness, but T.J. refuses and she leaves him.
+At the funeral, T.J. is asked to speak for her, but has nothing to say.

 Hesher walks in drunk, resisting efforts to throw him out and demands that the mourners listen to him.
 He tells a story about how when he was younger he blew up the gas tank of a car and shrapnel destroyed one of his testicles.
-He then explained that he got caught up in the loss of his testicle focusing on it so much that he forgot he had a right testicle and working penis.
+He then explained that he got caught up in the loss of his testicle, focusing on it so much he forgot he had a right testicle and working penis.
 He then draws the parallel: you lost a wife, and you lost a mother; I lost a testicle.
-He then announces that he promised Grandma he’d go on a walk with her and proceeds to push the casket out of the room.
+He then announces that he promised Grandma he would go on a walk with her and proceeds to push the casket out of the room.
 T.J. and Paul stand agape and watch Hesher pushing the casket through the road.
-After a brief hesitation T.J. and Paul run to catch up and take a place on each side with their hands on the casket to help Hesher push and also to join the walk with Grandma.
+After a brief hesitation, T.J. and Paul run to catch up and take a place on each side with their hands on the casket to help Hesher push and also to join the walk with Grandma.

 The next day, Paul shaves for the first time in weeks and tells T.J. that Hesher is gone.
-Then he shows T.J. the compacted remains of his mother's car, which sits in the driveway.
-The screen draws back and then we see on the roof Hesher has spray painted in huge white letters, "Hesher was here."
+He then shows T.J. the compacted remains of his mother's car, which sits in the driveway.
+The screen draws back and then we see on the roof of the house that Hesher has spray painted in huge white letters, "Hesher was here".